towerjoo/CV/CVs/English.md

 ## Work Experience

+### May 2013 to Now, ZTE Xi'an, PST development

+PST stands for Product Support Tool, which is for the parameters modification, firmware upgrade to the hardware.

+We use: Qt GUI framework, C++, MVC

+We also employ *Scrum, Kanban, CI* and tools alike to ease the project management and delivery.

 ### Nov.
 2011 to Now, ZTE Xi'an, PC softwares development

 I am mainly responsible for the online updater for the data cards, smart phones, etc.